ablueblaze/FM-005-expenses-chart-component/README.md

 ### Current/Continued Development

 - Where in the project am I?
-  Setting up the javascript, and linking the data from the json to the page.
+  Setting up the modals to display the individual days spending

 - What is the next thing being developed?